 Our graduates have been successful at obtaining positions in both academic institutions and multispecialty groups, including Mayo Clinic, Rehabilitation Institute of Chicago, Kessler Institute for Rehabilitation, Hospital for Special Surgery, Johns Hopkins University, Cleveland Clinic, University of Michigan, University of Iowa, University of Washington and Seattle Swedish Hospital.

 About the Sports Medicine Center

 Sports Medicine Center staff members treat sports- and activity-related injuries to facilitate a quick return to sports and activity.
 The center provides a coordinated, multidisciplinary approach to diagnose musculoskeletal conditions.
 The center is an outpatient clinic and is affiliated with Mayo Clinic's Department of Physical Medicine and Rehabilitation and Department of Orthopedic Surgery.
-Fellows have direct access to Sports Medicine Center staff at Mayo Clinic in Rochester throughout training.
+Fellows have direct access to Sports Medicine Center staff at Mayo Clinic's campus in Rochester throughout their training.